A Day in the Life: The Schedule of a Freelance Nurse Writer

 I use a calendar app to set my availability for client meetings, starting a new writing project, discussing progress, or wrapping up the campaign.
 These calls are crucial to writing in the client’s tone and aligning with their vision.
 My clients include large health systems, nursing test prep companies, post-secondary education institutions, and digital health firms.

-Instead, depending on the day, I may conduct virtual teaching, provide telehealth services, perform remote patient monitoring, or send email pitches.
 I can always attend dental and doctor appointments because my career offers flexibility.
 I can walk while listening to a podcast for research or write from a balcony overlooking the ocean.
 In fact, I’ve done both in the last few weeks!

-Being a freelance nurse writer is fulfilling, but my favorite aspect is the flexibility that allows for a better work-life balance.
-My favorite place to work was the balcony of the Holiday Inn at Jekyll Island.
-I was at my most productive listening to the surf crash as my fingers flew over the keyboard.
+My favorite place to work was the hotel balcony, where we loved to stay.
+I was most productive listening to the surf crash as my fingers flew over the keyboard.

 Final Thoughts